nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

     } EcnStates_t;

 Current implementation of ECN is based on RFC 3168 and is referred as Classic ECN.
+Implementation of ECN+/TryOnce is added based on RFC 5562 and is referred as EcnpTry.

 The following enum represents the mode of ECN: